MarcoASB/pandas-challenge/readme.md

   * Overall Passing Rate (Average of the above two)

 ### Scores by School Size
-* Repeat the above breakdown, but this time group schools based on a reasonable approximation of school size (Small, Medium, Large).
+* The above breakdown, but this time school groups based on a reasonable approximation of school size (Small, Medium, Large).

 ### Scores by School Type
-* Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).
+* The above breakdown, but this time school groups based on school type (Charter vs. District).